 • Vaginismus/vulvodynia (spasm or pain with intercourse or tampon insertion)

 • Interstitial Cystitis

 I also have a keen interest in helping women throughout all stages of pregnancy, including the pre, peri, and postnatal stages.
-I aim to help women feel supported, prepared, empowered and educated throughout pregnancy, during labour and delivery, postnatally, and years after that!
+I aim to help women feel supported, prepared, empowered, and educated throughout pregnancy, during labor and delivery, postnatally, and years after that!